 Dr. Chen received the Faculty Early Career Development (CAREER) Award of the US National Science Foundation in 1996.
 He received the Kaneb Teaching Award of the Department of Computer Science and Engineering at the University of Notre Dame in 2004, the James A. Burns, C.S.C.
 Award for Graduate Education of the University of Notre Dame in 2009, and the Outstanding Faculty Teaching Award of the Department of Computer Science and Engineering at the University of Notre Dame in 2012.
 His work on "Arc-Modulated Radiation Therapy" has been selected as a Laureate in the 2011 Computerworld Honors Program.

-Dr. Chen is a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and a senior member of the Association for Computing Machinery (ACM).
+Dr. Chen is a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and a distinguished scientist of the Association for Computing Machinery (ACM).

 Computational Geometry Algorithms for Medical Problems in Radiation Therapy and Medical Imaging, and AF: Small: Algorithmic Problems in Applied Computational Geometry, supported in part by National Science Foundation (NSF)